desnor/itrabble/README.md

 As the name suggests more clearly now, this does modify the Object prototype.
 It's unlikely that the property `itrabble` will clash with any existing namespace, but it's good to be aware of what this is doing if you are going to use it.

+#### Individual Exports

-As I'd alluded to in the previous version, `itrabble` now provides a way to access the individual methods as separate exports which can be imported on a per-use basis, unattached to the rest of the `itrabble` module.
+`itrabble` now provides a way to access the individual methods as separate exports which can be imported on a per-use basis, unattached to the rest of the `itrabble` module.

 An ideal way to use this would be with the (somewhat) proposed bind operator `::`.
 The [proposal is on Github](https://github.com/tc39/proposal-bind-operator), and there is a [Babel transform for this](https://babeljs.io/docs/plugins/transform-function-bind/) which describes the idea well.
 It hasn't progressed past stage 0 and seems to have lost momentum, so while it's probably not appropriate for production code I really like it.
 For example: